-The objective of the Flood Study has been to undertake a detailed flooding assessment of the Manly Lagoon catchment and establish models as necessary for accurate flood level prediction.
-Central to this is the development of appropriate hydrological and hydraulic models.
+The main objective of the Flood Study has been to undertake a detailed flooding assessment of the Manly Lagoon catchment.
+Central to this has been the development of appropriate hydrological and hydraulic models.

 The study program provided for a staged approach in undertaking the Flood Study, incorporating.